promhippie/github_exporter/docs/content/webhook.md

 configured the exporter, mentioned above.

-**Which events would you like to trigger this webhook** got to be set to `Let me select individual events` where you just got to check the last item `Workflow runs`.
+**Which events would you like to trigger this webhook** got to be set to `Let me select individual events` where you just got to check the last two items `Workflow runs` and `Workflow jobs` (If you want to enable the workflow job collector).

 After hitting the **Add webhook** button you are ready to receive first webhooks by GitHub.
 It should also show that the initial test webhook have been executed